bojrodev/Resolver-WebUI-Forge-Client/README.md

 ## 🛠️ Installation & Setup

-### 1. Prepare WebUI Forge (PC)
+### 1. Install "Forge Neo" (PC)
-You must launch Forge with the API enabled and CORS allowed for the mobile client to connect.
+This app is strictly optimized for **Forge Neo** (Haoming02's branch), which supports Qwen, Z-Image, and Wan 2.2 models.
+Standard Forge may lack the necessary API endpoints for these features.

+1. Clone the **Neo** branch of WebUI Forge:
+    ```bash
+    git clone [https://github.com/Haoming02/sd-webui-forge-classic](https://github.com/Haoming02/sd-webui-forge-classic) sd-webui-forge-neo --branch neo
+    ```
-1. Edit your `webui-user.bat` file.
+2. Edit your `webui-user.bat` file in the new folder.
-2. Add the following to `COMMANDLINE_ARGS`:
+3. Add the following to `COMMANDLINE_ARGS`:
     ```bat
     --listen --api --cors-allow-origins *
     ```
-3. Run Forge.
+4. Run `webui-user.bat`.

 ### 2. Install Resolver (Android)
 * Download the latest `.apk` from the **[Releases Page](#)**.